ChatGPT AI: Who's the Spy? (Difficulty: 3)

 Note that this change needs to be done to all 4 sprites.

-Step 14 - A Button to Submit the Final Answer
+Step 14 - Add a Button to Submit the Final Answer

 At this point, the player can keep chatting with all the characters to investigate the case.
 We just need to provide a way for the player to submit the final answer.